How to apply for a scholarship

 Information for Potential Applicants

-If you think you are eligible for a Rotary Scholarship but not eligible for this Rotary District 1090 Scholarship, then scroll to the foot of this page.
+If you think you are eligible for a Rotary Scholarship but not eligible for these Rotary District 1090 Scholarships, then please scroll to the foot of this page.

 The Rotary Scholarship programme is one of the largest privately funded scholarship programmes in the world.
 In 2017 Rotary International celebrated 70 years of the scholarship programme.
 In the last 15 years this District has supported over 200 Scholars on either the former “Ambassadorial” scheme or the current Global Grant scheme.
 The majority of these have studied within our District and been funded by their home Rotary Clubs and Districts, but District 1090 has also funded one scholar each year (and very occasionally two scholars) to study overseas or in our District.